Moving overseas is an adventure that I would recommend to anyone and everyone.

 Your Life Won't Magically Become Ten Times Better Overnight

-There’s a lot to be said about living in the moment.
-If you’re not fully content in the life you’re living in your own country… who is to say you’re going to be any happier in another?
+There's a lot to be said about living in the moment.
+If you're not fully content in life, you're living in your own country… who is to say you're going to be any happier in another?

-I spent many years in my hometown of Sydney, day-dreaming about what my life would be like when I moved abroad.
-Needless to say – I had pretty high expectations when I finally made the move to London.
+I spent many years in my hometown of Sydney, daydreaming about what my life would be like when I moved abroad.
+I had pretty high expectations when I finally made the move to London.

 You May Never Want to Return Home

-You may not want to stay in your current city forever, but that doesn’t necessarily mean you’ll want to go home.
-Instead you’ll spend hours looking at maps and researching places on the internets.
+You may not want to stay in your current city forever, but that doesn't necessarily mean you'll want to go home.
+Instead, you'll spend hours looking at maps and researching places online.

-The biggest problem with expat life, is that it becomes addictive.
-You’re continually doing new activities, meeting different people, traveling to the most interesting places.
+The biggest problem with expat life is that it becomes addictive.
+You're continually doing new activities, meeting people, and traveling to the most exciting places.

-Once you’ve had a taste of life overseas, you may never want to return home.
+Once you've tasted life overseas, you may never want to return home.